Charles Collett

 Charles Benjamin Collett (10 September 1871 – 5 April 1952) was Chief Mechanical Engineer of the Great Western Railway from 1922 to 1941.
 He designed (amongst others) the GWR's 4-6-0 Castle and King Class express passenger locomotives.

 Education and early career

+Charles was the second son of the journalist William Collett (1843-1884) and his wife Mary Helen nee Cook (about 1847-1923).
+The family settled at 33 Tavistock Terrace, Westbourne Park and it was near here that his older brother, William Augustus Mallalue, was fatally injured whilst playing in the GWR Goods Yard on 18 September 1879.
+Charles reported the accident to a servant that William had lost both his legs.
+He died that evening at St Mary's Hospital.

-Collett was educated at the Merchant Taylors' School (then at Charterhouse Square, London) and the City and Guilds College of London University.
+C B Collett was educated at the Merchant Taylors' School (then at Charterhouse Square, London) and the City and Guilds College of London University.
 He then became an engineering pupil at Maudslay, Sons and Field, a firm that built marine steam engines.
 In 1893 he entered the GWR Drawing Office at Swindon as a junior draughtsman.
 Four years later he was put in charge of the buildings section, and in 1898 became assistant to the Chief Draughtsman.
 In June 1900 he was appointed Technical Inspector, and soon after Assistant Manager, at the Swindon Works.
 In 1912 he rose to be Manager of the Works, then in 1919 he was made Deputy Chief Mechanical Engineer of the GWR.